Andrea Dunbar: Depictions

 In 2000, Dunbar's life and her surroundings were revisited in the play A State Affair by Robin Soans.

 A film about her life, The Arbor, directed by Clio Barnard, was released in 2010.
 The film uses actors lip-synching to interviews with Dunbar and her family, and concentrates on the strained relationship between Dunbar and her daughter Lorraine.

 A novel inspired by Dunbar's life and work, Black Teeth and a Brilliant Smile by Adelle Stripe, was published in 2017 by Wrecking Ball Press.
 It was shortlisted for the Portico Prize for Literature and the Gordon Burn Prize.
 A second edition came from Fleet Publishing in the same year.
-In 2019 a stage adaptation by Freedom Studios and screenwriter Lisa Holdsworth was announced in The Guardian.
+In 2019, a stage adaptation by Freedom Studios and screenwriter Lisa Holdsworth was announced in The Guardian.
 Dramatisation of Stripe's novel focused on women's relationships, with a cast of five sharing the roles.
 It portrayed a teenage Dunbar rising to national note with her autobiographical works The Arbor and Rita, Sue and Bob Too, and the challenges of life on the Buttershaw estate in Bradford.

-A 2019 Woolyback production for BBC Radio 4 written and directed by Sean Grundy – Rita, Sue and Andrea Too – dramatized the life and career of Dunbar, played by Natalie Gavin.
+A 2019, Woolyback production for BBC Radio 4 written and directed by Sean Grundy – Rita, Sue and Andrea Too – dramatized the life and career of Dunbar, played by Natalie Gavin.

+In April 2024, Bristol-based artist Stewy created a spray-painted stencil artwork of Andrea Dunbar, on the side of The Queen pub, on Bridge Street, in Bradford.